PhanChenh/PhanChenh/README.md

 -->

 I’m a detail-oriented data analyst with a Master’s in Data Science, passionate about turning raw data into actionable insights.
-With a strong foundation in data visualization, statistics, and programming, I excel at uncovering hidden trends that fuel business growth and strategic decisions.
+With strong skills in SQL, Python, R, and Power BI, I specialize in analyzing business performance, optimizing processes, and building dynamic dashboards.
+I have experience working with diverse data environments to solve complex business challenges.

 👩‍💻 Throughout my studies, I’ve worked on hands-on projects involving: